Siege of Sadr City: March 2008 fighting

-During the heavy street fighting in Sadr City and its neighboring districts between March 23, 2008 and March 31, 2008, 180 militants and 150 civilians were killed.
-Nine U.S. soldiers were killed during the fighting along with a number of members from the Iraqi security forces.
-Two U.S. diplomats and two Iraqi policemen were killed in the shelling of the Green Zone during this period.
+During the heavy street fighting in Sadr City and its neighboring districts between March 23-31, 2008, 180 militants and 150 civilians were killed.
+Nine US soldiers were killed during the fighting along with a number of members from the Iraqi security forces.
+Two US diplomats and two Iraqi policemen were killed in the shelling of the Green Zone during this period.